Near-One/near-plugins/README.md

     - Compiles and deploys the contract on chain via [NEAR `workspaces`](https://docs.rs/workspaces/0.7.0/workspaces/).
     - Sends transactions to the deployed contract to verify plugin functionality.

-> **Note**
-> Currently some plugins are still tested by unit tests in `near-plugins/src/<plugin_name>.rs`, not by integration tests.
-Migrating these unit tests to integration tests as described above is WIP.

 ## Contributors Notes

 Traits doesn't contain any implementation, even though some interfaces are self-contained enough to have it.